ripple/opensource.ripple.com/docs/xls-70d-credentials/reference/credential.md

 ## Credential Reserve

-Credential entries count as one item towards the owner reserve of the subject account, if it has accepted the credential, or the issuer account otherwise.
+A credential entry counts as one item towards the owner reserve of the subject account, if the subject has accepted the credential.
+Otherwise, a credential entry counts as one item toward the reserve of the issuer account.

 ## Credential ID Format